 where P is the probability density function of the normalized logistic function; to normalize the logistic function, we subtract the normal value b and divide the result by B to construct the P function so that -∞∞Pt=1. α is the confidence threshold.
-From equations (2), (3), and (4), we can see that Ptc<t<tf=ftf-f(tc)=1-α; α = 0.05 ensures that 95% of the decline falls between the cliff and floor points .
-From the formula, we give the direct definition of cliff and floor point:
+From equations (2), (3), and (4), we can see that Ptc<t<tb=ftb-f(tc)=1-α; α = 0.05 ensures that 95% of the decline falls between the cliff and base points .
+From the formula, the cliff and base points are: